 The Association is furnished with funds for refunds to its members through group contributions.
-For 2000, the group contribution amounted to MSEK 200.0 (200.0).
 The contribution capital is used exclusively, but taking the liquidity needed for the refund system into account, for acquiring shares in Landshypotek AB.

 During 2000 the Association subscribed for shares in a rights issue by Landshypotek AB in the amount of MSEK 140.0 (100.0).